 A funny and well-balanced dancing skeleton dancing marionette can be found here >

-BUILDING MARIONETTE PUPPET IS ALL ABOUT JOINTS AND CONTROLLER
+BUILDING A MARIONETTE PUPPET IS ALL ABOUT JOINTS AND A CONTROLLER

-This might well know knowledge for many puppeteers but as I get many questions regarding this I will make it clear now.
+This might be a well-known knowledge for many puppeteers but as I get many questions regarding this issue, I will try to make it clear now.

-The head carries most of the attention from the spectator so it is the most important part for puppet performing.
-The nose is emphasizing head movement, eyes, eyelids or eyebrows bring emotion to it.
+The head carries most of the attention from the spectator, so it is the most important part for puppet performing.
+The nose is emphasizing head movements, eyes, eyelids or eyebrows bring emotion to it.

 The standard human head to body ratio is 1:8 (1:6 for children).
 Marionette puppets head to body ratio goes from 1:5 to 1:3 ratio